 Non-animal Alternative Methods

-There are currently no validated in vitro or in silico methods to replace animal testing for the detection of skin sensitizers.
-However, many promising methods are in various stages of development and use.
-It is expected that a predictive method to totally replace animal testing will be a test battery composed of molecular, cell-based, and/or computational methods.
+There are currently no validated in vitro or in silico methods to replace animal testing for the identification of skin sensitizing chemicals.
+However, promising methods are in various stages of development and use.
+It is expected that a predictive method to totally replace animal testing may require a test battery comprising molecular, cell-based, and/or computational methods.
 It has been anticipated, however, that it will take at least another 3-5 years for the full replacement of the animal models currently used to assess sensitization (Adler et al., 2011).

-(Quantitative) structure activity relationship [(Q)SAR]: Structure activity systems are being used and refined and may become validated within the next five years.
-These models classify allergens and nonallergens on the basis of physiochemical data and the reactivity parameters of functional groups.
+(Quantitative) structure activity relationship [(Q)SAR]: Structure activity systems are being used and refined and some may become validated within the next five years.
+These models seek to identify allergens on the basis of physicochemical data and the reactivity parameters of functional groups.

-Predictive Test Battery: It is anticipated that (Q)SAR and molecular and/or cell-based assays will be used together to form predictive test batteries to identify human skin sensitizers and replace animal testing.
+Integrated testing Strategy: It is anticipated that (Q)SAR and molecular and/or cell-based assays may in the future be used in concert to form predictive test batteries to identify skin sensitizers and replace animal testing.